yesriverman/UnrealEngine4-EZ-Mobile-Ads/README.md

 [![how to use this plugin](https://img.youtube.com/vi/DRtkq0ewTz4/0.jpg)](https://youtu.be/DRtkq0ewTz4)

-1、Please first confirm you installed visualstuido 2015 or 2017, and installed c++ compile support.
+1、Please first confirm you installed Visual Studio 2015 or 2017, and installed c++ compile support.

 2、If your project is a pure blueprint project, please add an empty c++ class to the project, or else the plugin may not be compiled.